We have seen great strides (pardon the pun!) in the technology available to podiatrists over the past couple of decades.

 We are all living longer and want the best possible quality of life – and modern technology can play a role in achieving this.

 As part of our commitment to providing our clients with superior foot care, our Redlands podiatry clinic is equipped with the latest technology.
-By using a computerised gait scanner for example, we can conduct digital gait analysis to identify and prevent any potential issues, before they have a chance to negatively affect your mobility, health and wellbeing.
+By using a computerised gait scanner for example, we can conduct an in-depth gait scan analysis to identify and prevent any potential issues, before they have a chance to negatively affect your mobility, health and wellbeing.

-Digital gait analysis is particularly valuable as it can help detect potential long-term issues, which can arise due to conditions such as:
+A digital gait scan analysis is particularly valuable as it can help detect potential long-term issues, which can arise due to conditions such as:

 - differences in limb length;